Pipe-Smoking-Rabbit/l2c-rich-mitch/atomic-design-storybook.md

 3. Organisms

 Organisms embody a piece of user functionality.
-For example the whole of the feedback form, the ability to select options and write text but also, crucially, leave the feedback too. `Organisms can comprise of both atoms and molecules`, dependent on how the components can be grouped.
+For example the whole of the feedback form, the ability to select options and write text but also, crucially, leave the feedback too. `Organisms can comprise of both atoms and molecules`, dependent on how the components could be grouped.

 ![Organisms](./assets//organisms.png)